|A passion for aviation||Aircraft Maintenance||Student life||Avionique (French)||Génie aérospatial (French)|

 The goal of this measure is to increase the number of foreign students in the college network.
 Fédération des cégeps, fiduciary manager of the program, will privilege the students recently admitted during the attribution of the exemptions.

-International students must pay $7,923 per term and participate in the Cégep's health insurance plan.
+International students must pay $17,862 for the school year, and purchase health insurance.
 These fees cover school year to come and may be modified from one year to another by the Ministère de l'Éducation et de l’Enseignement supérieur.

 Please note that an agreement between France and Quebec allows French students to have a Quebec health insurance (RAMQ) card for the duration of their stay here as well as an exemption from tuition fees during their stay here.
-However, they must show proof of their health insurance to the Registrar at ÉNA as soon as they arrive.
+However, they must provide a valid Quebec College Acceptance Certificate (CAQ), a study permit, a co-op placement work permit, and proof of insurance.

-Fees must be paid by the deadline written on your account statement through the ``Centre de paiement`` module on Omnivox.
+Tuition fees must be paid by bank transfer by the deadline indicated on your account statement in the “Centre de paiement” (Payment Centre) section on Omnivox.

 For more information, please contact: email@example.com